oroinc/documentation/commerce/user_guide/system/workflows/task_flow.rst

 For status descriptions, see :ref:`Task Statuses <doc-activities-tasks-statuses>`.

-For information on workflows, see the :ref:`Following a Workflow <user-guide-workflow-management-basics>` guide.
+For information on workflows, see the :ref:`Workflow Management <doc--system--workflow-management>` guide.

 Follow the Workflow
 -------------------